jaafarfares/holbertonschool-interview/0x05-linked_list_palindrome/README.md

 972
 17
 1
-Linked list is a pali
+Linked list is a palindrome
+Jaafar@ubuntu:0x03$

 ```
-Jaafar@ubuntu:0x03$